-Thirty women from Peru and Colombia gathered together for three days of coffee production training – and discovered profound insights that will change their work, and their lives.
+Women from Peru and Colombia gathered together for five days of coffee production training – and discovered profound insights that will change their work, and their lives.

 For Rosela, just getting to the conference and coffee training location in Colombia was a life changing experience.
 She’s with a coffee cooperative in Peru called Laguna de los Condores Cooperative.